rohan-paul/user-family-member-relationship/README.md

 ### MOST Important step is to upload a .csv file as the very first step

-- 1. From [http://localhost:3000/](http://localhost:3000/) you first need to upload the .csv file named "UnidentifiedFamilyData.csv" which I kept at dirctory `/client`
+- 1. From [http://localhost:3000/](http://localhost:3000/) you first need to upload the .csv file named "UnidentifiedFamilyData.csv" which I kept at dirctory `/client` by clicing on the first circle named 'Contact File'
+- 2. Then click on the button 'Click to Assign Voter Circle' which will take you to the next route /votercircle
+- 3. Here there will be two tables one for the Unidentified and one for the Family Members
+- 4. Click on each item of the unidentified list a modal will open where you can assign the Family member and click on Save.
+- 5. Then that item will be moved to the table named 'Family Members' and deleted from the 'Unidentified' table
-- 2. From this .csv file some data will be uploaded and saved in MongoDB as the very first step.
+- 6. From this .csv file some data will be uploaded and saved in MongoDB as the very first step.
+-

 To launch this project in the local machine.